 Passion, politics, and power collide in the story of Tosca—a renowned diva, in Rome in 1800.
 An artist activist has won her heart, and his revolutionary sympathies provoke the wrath of Scarpia, the corrupt chief of police.
 Her devotion and moral resistance are challenged by abuses of power, attempted rape, and tragedy—as this high drama builds to its haunting finale.

 Digital access will be available for purchase on Portland Opera Onscreen for $50.
-The Onscreen premiere is Tuesday, November 16 at 7:30 PM, and will be accessible on-demand until December 31.
+21/22 subscribers can unlock digital access for $40.
+Tosca will premiere Onscreen on Tuesday, November 16 at 7:30 PM, and will be accessible on-demand until December 31.
 Learn more about Portland Opera Onscreen.

 The radiant melodies and majestic music of Puccini shines in Tosca, with some of the world's most beloved arias.

 There is nothing like experiencing a grand and classic production of Tosca.
 Here are some reasons to love it.

 Looking for dining recommendations, pre-show lecture details, what to wear, or how to get to the opera?
 We can help.

 This production of Tosca is a traditional production, set in the time and place that was intended when it debuted.
 That means grand opera, big sets and full props, new beautiful period costumes, and more!

 Tosca is sung in Italian with live English captions.
 It features the Portland Opera Chorus and Orchestra.

 Tickets start at $35.
 In addition to the ticketed performances at Keller Auditorium, digital access will be available for a limited time on Portland Opera Onscreen for $50 from November 16th through December 31st.

 Please note that alternate COVID-19 dates for this production are in May, 2022.
 As we continue to navigate changes, please know that programming, artists, and details are subject to change.